-Passage to Power National Geographic Books SHORTLISTED FOR THE BOOKER PRIZE telephone call informing Krishan that his grandmother' s caretaker, Rani, has died under unexpected circumstances-found at the bottom of a well in her village in the north, her neck broken by the fall.
+Safe Passage Yale University Press A moving and dramatic novel of a suburban wife and mother whose past comes back to haunt her . . .
+Clara Lugo has escaped her difficult and tumultuous childhood in a Dominican neighborhood in the northern reaches of Manhattan.
+Now she tries to live a settled professional life with her American husband and son in the suburbs of New Jersey-often thwarted by Clara's constellation of relatives who don't understand her gringa ways.
+Her mostly happy life is disrupted, however, when Tito, a former boyfriend from fifteen years earlier, reappears.
+He still carries a torch for Clara, and she harbors a secret from their past.
+Their reunion will set in motion an unraveling of both of their lives-and reveal what assimilation, or the absence of it, has cost them both . . . " Michaud 's quiet account of a foundering marriage and his forays into the mind of an abused child and her adult self are perfectly done. " -Booklist generation. " - Financial Times NAMED ONE OF THE BEST BOOKS OF THE YEAR BY TIME AND NPR A Passage North begins with a message from out of the blue: a telephone call informing Krishan that his grandmother 's caretaker, Rani, has died under unexpected circumstances-found at the bottom of a well in her village in the north, her neck broken by the fall.
 The news arrives on the heels of an email from Anjum, an impassioned yet aloof activist Krishnan fell in love with years before while living in Delhi, stirring old memories and desires from a world he left behind.
-As Krishan makes the long journey by train from Colombo into the wartorn Northern Province for Rani's funeral, so begins an astonishing passage into the innermost reaches of a country.
-At once a powerful meditation on absence and longing, as well as an unsparing account of the legacy of Sri Lanka 's thirty-year civil war, this procession to a pyre "at the end of the earth "lays bare the imprints of an island 's past, the unattainable distances between who we are and what we seek.
-Written with precision and grace, Anuk Arudpragasam 's masterful novel is an attempt to come to terms with life in the wake of devastation, and a poignant memorial for those lost and those still living.
+As Krishan makes the long journey by train from Colombo into the war-torn Northern Province for Rani's funeral, so begins an astonishing passage into the innermost reaches of a country.
+At once a powerful meditation on absence and longing, as well as an unsparing account of the legacy of Sri Lanka 's thirtyyear civil war, this procession to a pyre "at the end of the earth" lays election, for years shrouded in bare the imprints of an island 's pastrumor, which Johnson was not the unattainable distances between who we are and what we seek.
+Written with precision and grace, Anuk Arudpragasam 's masterful novel is an attempt to come to terms changed history."
+Telling that epic with life in the wake of devastation, and a poignant memorial for those lost and those still living.
+Passage to Power Vintage In Means of Ascent, Book Two of The Years of Lyndon Johnson, Robert A. Caro brings alive Lyndon Johnson in his wilderness years.
+Here, Johnson 's almost mythic personality-part genius, part behemoth, at once hotly emotional and icily calculating-is seen at its most nakedly ambitious.
+This multifaceted book carries the President-to-be from the aftermath of his devastating defeat in his 1941 campaign for the Senate-the despair it engendered in him, and the grueling test of his spirit that followed as political doors slammed shut-through his service in World War II (and his artful embellishment of his record) to the foundation of his fortune (and the actual facts behind the myth he created about it).
+The culminating drama-the explosive heart of the book-is Caro 's illumination, based on extraordinarily detailed investigation, of one of the great political mysteries of the century.